Bruin-Dev/Intelygenz/services/bruin-bridge/README.md

 }
 ```

-# Get service number topics
+# Get asset topics
 ### Description
-Get the possible ticket topics (category and call type) that can be used when opening a ticket for a service number.
-It
+Get the ticket topics (category and call type) that can be used when opening a ticket for an asset.
-can be used to identify the kind of device a service number is.

-When the bruin bridge receives a request with a request message from topic `bruin.get.topics`
+When the bruin bridge receives a request with a request message from topic `bruin.get.asset.topics`
 it will make a call to the endpoint `/api/Ticket/topics` in bruin, using as query params the message payload.
 **NOTE: the payload are passed in snake_case and will be converted to PascalCase before being sent to Bruin's API.**